 Brazilian hessian sack for coffee, surplus

 A real deal hessian coffee bean sack from Brazil.
-If we had a coffee shop of some kind, these would be stacked in strategic places for that rustic touch.
+If you have a coffee shop of some kind, these are perfect stacked in the corner for that rustic touch.

 What's like the classic Soviet Veshmeshok sack but even more like a bag of kittens?
 Well, it must be this Czechoslovakian bag of untold horrors.
 Made of tough hessian fabric like sandbags, this honest-to-God potatosack is actually like one but with shoulder straps!
 Made according to the hi-speed low-drag school of thought, this one has no useless features like pockets, dividers or a top flap.